wp-plugins/admin-menus-fixed/readme.txt

 = This is cool.
 How can I support your effort? =

-If you'd like to help a real starving artist, please [buy me a burger, a taco or some cat food for our Maine Coon and Bengal rescues.](http://sphericalmagic.com/plugins/donate.shtml)
+If you'd like to help a real starving artist, please [buy me some cat food for our Bengal and Maine Coon rescues.](http://sphericalmagic.com/plugins/donate.shtml)

 == Screenshots ==

-1. **WordPress Toolbar + Ozh' Admin Drop Down - Both Fixed**
+1. **WordPress Admin Bar + Ozh' Admin Drop Down - Both Fixed**
-2. **WordPress Toolbar + Standard Menu Expanded - Both Fixed**
+2. **WordPress Admin Bar + Standard Menu Expanded - Both Fixed**
-3. **WordPress Toolbar + Standard Menu Collapsed - Both Fixed**
+3. **WordPress Admin Bar + Standard Menu Collapsed - Both Fixed**
-4. **WordPress Toolbar + Standard Menu Collapsed | Page Scrolled**
+4. **WordPress Admin Bar + Standard Menu Collapsed | Page Scrolled**

 == Upgrade Notice ==

 A new version of Admin Menus Fixed is available.
-This release is for WP 3.4+, with 3.3, 3.2 and limited 3.1 backward compatibility.
+This release is for WP 3.5+ and 3.4+, with 3.3, 3.2 and limited 3.1 backward compatibility.
 Please [upgrade now](http://wordpress.org/extend/plugins/admin-menus-fixed/).

 == Other Notes ==

-**V3.2 and Earlier**
+**V3.2 and Earlier Only**
 * All three bars fit in darn near the same space as the standard bars do alone.
 Enjoy more screen real estate and less scrolling!

 * Consolidates the Admin Header's User Menu with the Site Title on the left; where all of the other menus are.